All Episodes

 This typified what happened at police stadium.

-This Connison, I guess, didn't know by this time uh when he went on hardball, they go five o'clock live Eastern time that this whole thing was a practical joke, apparently.
+Conison, I guess, didn't know by this time when he went on hardballing to go 5 o'clock live Eastern Time that this whole thing was a practical joke, apparently.

-He knew that he asked people to video tape what he was gonna do.
+He asked people to videotape what he was going to do.

-Uh so you know, this another great example is the narrative, and there's their their template, uh Bush spying on Americans, Bush taking away freedoms, Bush taking away civil liberties, Bush, this, Bush that.
+So, you know, this, another great example is the narrative, and there's their template, Bush spying on Americans, Bush taking away freedoms, Bush taking away civil liberties, Bush this, Bush that.

-I mean, you the the narrative liberal narrative was there.
+I mean, the narrative, the liberal narrative was there.

 You had a poor black dancer struggling against the odds that America presents black dancers.

-And she's doing whatever she has to do to feed her little baby and put herself through school.
+And she's doing whatever she has to do to feed her little baby and put herself to school.

 It's a horrible thing, and she had to hire herself out as a stripper.